MDSLKTR/pouch-vue/README.md

 ```
     Vue.use(pouchVue, {
       pouch: PouchDB,    // optional if `PouchDB` is available on the global object
-      defaultDB: 'remoteDbName'  // this is used as a default connect/disconnect database
+      defaultDB: 'remoteDbName',  // this is used as a default connect/disconnect database
-      debug: '*' // optional - See `https://pouchdb.com/api.html#debug_mode` for valid settings
+      debug: '*' // optional - See `https://pouchdb.com/api.html#debug_mode` for valid settings - deprecated with PouchDB 7.0
     });
 ```